How to Become a Licensed Nursing Home Administrator (LNHA)

 A master’s degree can also set one apart during the interview process.
 However, students can also enroll in a master’s of science in gerontology, providing similar education but with a heavier clinical focus.
 Below are a few well-known online programs that aspiring LNHAs can consider:

-Utica College offers an online master of healthcare administration (MHA) program preparing students for administrative roles in settings across the healthcare continuum.
-The program provides students with the skills and knowledge for pursuing exciting and new advancement opportunities in several healthcare organizations.
+Utica University offers an online master of healthcare administration (MHA) program that prepares students for administrative roles in settings across the healthcare continuum.
+The program provides students with the skills and knowledge to pursue exciting and new advancement opportunities in several healthcare organizations.
 Graduates can expect to develop a thorough understanding of designing, developing, and evaluating administrative strategies.

-Made up of 36 credits, the program includes courses such as health informatics; human resources management; health care financial management; perspectives in gerontology; healthcare administrator leadership; data analysis for healthcare leaders; and leadership in marketing and strategic planning.
+The 36-credit program includes courses such as healthcare accounting processes, human resources management, healthcare financial management, perspectives in gerontology, healthcare administrator leadership, data analysis for healthcare leaders, and marketing and strategic planning in the service sector.

 Admission requirements include a bachelor’s degree with a grade point average of 3.0 or higher, a completed application, official transcripts, two letters of recommendation, a personal statement, and a current resume.